 Here are some cold hard statistics surrounding MLMs:

 - About 99% of people who join multilevel marketing companies lose money

 - Only one person in every 545 people made money after taking away expenses.
 997 people out of 1000 admitted to losing money, meaning only three people in 1000 made a profit

-- 90 – 99% of distributors in multilevel marketing only receive a couple of hundred dollars commission per year.
+- 90 – 99% of distributors in multilevel marketing only receive a couple of hundred dollars in commission per year.

-- not many people continue with MLM past the first year.
+- Not many people continue with MLM past the first year.
 Reasons for this include low commission or considerable expense, which most people don’t want to pay.